Sanish32/VulnerableBankApp/README.md

 2. Run the server with: ``python3 manage.py runserver``
 3. Go to ``http://localhost:8000/``

-You can use the three premade users:
+You can use the two premade users:

 - ``username: alice``
 ``password: redqueen``